kiwi0fruit/pandoctools/README.md

 * [**Feather Helper**](https://github.com/kiwi0fruit/pandoctools/tree/master/pandoctools/feather) helps to cache 2D numpy arrays and pandas dataframes.
 * [**Matplotlib Helper**](https://github.com/kiwi0fruit/pandoctools/tree/master/pandoctools/matplotlib) is my custom helper to tune Matplotlib experience.

-Pandoctools is a tools for converting markdown document.
+Pandoctools is a tool for converting markdown document.
 But we also need tools for writing markdown and deploying python/Hupyter code blocks.
 And the best one for it is:

 * [**Atom editor with plugins**](atom.md).
 It helps easily type Unicode, interactively run highlighed python/Jupyter code blocks and instantly see results (+ completions from the running Jupyter kernel), can convert basic pandoc markdown to html with live preview,